Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 text.
     * You can also use this [contrast ratio check website](https://webaim.org/resources/contrastchecker/) provided by WebAIM.org.<br>
 * Do attain a contrast ratio of at least 4.5:1.
 This is an acceptable minimum target in most cases.
-Achieving a contrast ratio of 7.1:1 would be ideal.
+Although achieving a contrast ratio of 7:1 or better is ideal.

 #### DO NOT
 * Do not ignore contrast ratio in favor of aesthetic appeal.